adrianvic/termux-tutorials/README.md

 You can download plain Markdown files by cloning the [GitHub repo](https://github.com/adrianvic/termux-tutorials) or check the [GitHub Pages website](https://adrianvic.github.io/termux-tutorials) made with Jekyll.

+If you're in the website, you will probably want to see the [Tutorial Listing](https://adrianvic.github.io/termux-tutorials/tutorials/) page.

 ## Contributing
 Feel free to contribute to the repo.